-• Switch off the device that are powered by the battery.
+- Switch off the device that is powered by the battery. - If possible, remove the battery from the device, using gloves and safety glasses, if they are available.
+If the battery has an electrolyte leakage, any contact with bare skin must be avoided.
+Do not try to extract the battery if the thermal runaway process has started and you do not have the adequate equipment to do it.

+Skin burns after trying to remove from a mobile phone a battery that had started the thermal runaway process

-- If possible, remove the battery of the device, using gloves and safety glasses, in case they are available.
-If the battery has an electrolyte leakage, the contact of the bare skin with the liquid must be avoided. - Deposit the batteries (or the device, if the battery cannot be removed) inside a non-combustible and non-conductor element that can contain it (for example, a glass or porcelain tray), and maintain it separate of any combustible element. - If a fire was declared, the fire can be extinguished applying ABC chemical powder, dirt or sand.
+- Deposit the batteries (or the device, if the battery cannot be removed) on top of a noncombustible and non-conductor element (for example, a glass or porcelain tray), and maintain it separate of any combustible element. - If a fire starts , it's difficult to extinguish it since the process is liberating oxygen as well as flammable gases, so final extinguishment will probably only be achieved when the burning battery cell burn out.
+Anyway, the use of water-based fire extinguisher, or the application of dirt or sand can help to reduce or control the energy that is released.
+If possible, immerse the battery in a container filled with water.